Why Is My Chicken Laying Soft Eggs and Shell-less Eggs?

+It’s a common question; why is my chicken laying soft eggs?
 A soft-shelled or shell-less egg is a rather disturbing thing to find in one’s chicken coop.
 I have found several laid by my beautiful and sweet-tempered Welsummer hen, Beatrix.
 She lays infrequently, but when Beatrix does manage to squeeze out an egg, it is either soft-shelled or even shell-less.
 Aside from being messy egg monstrosities on the coop floor (Beatrix does not care to use the nesting box), these eggs cause me concern about her health.

 To delve into the issue of why some eggs come out soft-shelled or even shell-less, it is essential to understand how an egg is made.
 One cannot consider deviancy before one comprehends the norm.

-All hens are born with two ovaries, but only the left ovary full develops and produces all of the ova (i.e. undeveloped yolks) that will eventually be laid as eggs.
+All hens are born with two ovaries, but only the left ovary fully develops and produces all of the ova (i.e. undeveloped yolks) that will eventually be laid as eggs.
 The right ovary does not fully form and remains dormant.
 Roughly, once every 25 hours, the hen’s left ovary releases a single ovum, though in chickens this is called an oocyte.
 The oocyte (i.e. a single yolk) once released from the left ovary enters into the oviduct.
 The oviduct is a long tube-shaped organ that carries the oocyte from the ovary to the cloaca, which is the opening where the eggs come out.
 As an oocyte travels through the oviduct it is developed into a fully formed egg.

 The oviduct organ is divided into distinct segments that perform different duties.
 The first segment that the oocyte enters is called the magnum; this is where the oocyte is covered with albumen, the protein “whites” of an egg.
 These egg whites and yolk then continue traveling through the oviduct to the isthmus segment.
 The isthmus is where the inner and outer eggshell membranes are added over the yolk and whites.
 These membranes act as a defensive system to keep bacteria out.
 Next, the egg travels to the uterus (also commonly called the shell gland) segment of the oviduct.
 The egg with remain in the uterus for a period of time ranging from 18 to 26 hours, during which the calcium carbonate shell is deposited over the egg.
 Finally, the freshly shelled egg leaves the uterus and moves through the final segment of the oviduct to the cloaca.
 Just prior to being laid, a protective bloom (i.e. naturally antibacterial coating) is added over the egg’s outer shell.
 This bloom acts to seal porous holes in the eggshell from being penetrated with bacteria and disease.
-Here is a LINK to a chart of a hen’s oviduct to help visualize this organ.

 The terms soft-shelled egg and shell-less egg are often used interchangeably on the Internet.
 There is however a distinct difference between the two.